Nick-W/InreachIPC/README.md

 C# Library to communicate with the InReach Satellite API
 ## Updates
+##### [1/24/2020] v0.1.3 Fix erroneous serialization on subclasses
+- Prevents serialization of private attributes on subclasses where OptIn behavior was not applied.
 ##### [1/24/2020] v0.1.2 Proper response deserialization, exception handling, and support for non-attribute uri parameters
 - Breaking change: Services.Send(APIModel) has been renamed to Services.Process(APIModel)
 ##### [1/5/2020] v0.1.1 Added a length-check for outbound messages, throws FormatException when overrun.